 - ‘Understanding and modelling the PBTI reliability of thin-film IGZO transistors’, by A. Chasin et al., 2021 IEDM paper.

 Interested in receiving the 2021 IEDM papers on IGZO-DRAM?
 Fill in our contact form.

-Gouri Sankar Kar received the PhD degree in semiconductor device physics from the Indian Institute of Technology, Kharagpur, India in 2002.
-From 2002 to 2005, he was a visiting scientist at Max Planck Institute for Solid State Research, Stuttgart, Germany, where he worked with Nobel Laureate (1985, Quantum Hall Effect) Prof. Klaus von Klitzing on quantum dot FET.
-In 2006, he joined Infineon/Qimonda in Dresden, Germany as lead integration engineer.
-There he worked on the vertical transistor for DRAM application.
-In 2009, he joined imec, Leuven, Belgium, where he is currently program director.
-In this role, he defines the research strategy and vision for SCM, DRAM, FeRAM and MRAM programs both for stand-alone and embedded applications.
+Gouri Sankar Kar received his Ph.D. in semiconductor device physics from the Indian Institute of Technology, Kharagpur, India, in 2002.
+From 2002 to 2005, he was a visiting scientist at Max Planck Institute for Solid State Research, Stuttgart, Germany.
+In 2006, he joined Infineon/Qimonda in Dresden, Germany, as lead integration engineer and was responsible for vertical transistor development for the DRAM application.
+In 2009, he joined imec, Leuven, Belgium, where he is currently working as the VP memory (DRAM, MRAM, FeRAM, NAND etc.) and as the Program Director Exploratory Logic (MX2 FET and CNTFET).

 More about these topics: